 What does the image tell us about the larger event?
 The punctum for me – to use Roland Barthes’s term for the point of the viewer’s most intense contact – is the gendarme midway in the line of the deportees.
 He is in a light-colored uniform carrying what appears to be a rifle, which makes a diagonal form against the linear column of deportees: it creates a visual tension that draws us into the drama.
 Because a good deal of killing was done with rifles and bayonets (numerous witness accounts describe this), the rifle and the bayonet are indexical images.
-Even though there is no killing in view, the weapon signifies an important significant aspect of the killing process and an object of power that defined the perpetrator’s control of life and death.
+Even though there is no killing in view, the weapon signifies an important aspect of the killing process and an object of power that defined the perpetrator’s control of life and death.
 The line of men being marched through the town is an ur, or quintessential image – a representation of a large infrastructural dimension of the mass killing program.

 Furthermore, the Armenian men are dressed formally, in dark jackets and coats; they are cultural leaders of this mid-sized Anatolian city that was a significant center for Armenians, in part because it was the home of Euphrates College, an important American Protestant missionary college where Armenians were prominent in both the faculty and student body.
 Since we know that the cultural leaders of the city, especially the Armenian professors at Euphrates College, were imprisoned, tortured, and killed, it is not difficult to conclude that these formally dressed men are those leaders being marched to prison.

 I find the mis-en-scène particularly revealing.
 The white, mostly flat-roofed buildings of the city with their mullioned windows convey the solidity of this small provincial city of eastern Turkey.
 Then the scene intrudes: several dozen men who are formally dressed are being marched out of a town that otherwise looks normal.
 No smoke, no flames, no ruins.
 The gendarmes along the inner perimeter with their rifles mark the other side of the motion the image captures.
-The photograph captures the tension between the city as a structure of civilization and the chaos and impending destruction of the deportation which will result in imprisonment, torture and death.
-A significant group of photographs of the genocide in motion comes from the collection of Armin T. Wegner, the German nurse and second lieutenant in Field Marshall Von der Goltz’s retinue, who spent time, against orders, in the Armenian refugee camps at Ras-el-Ain, (as well as Rakka, Meskene, Aleppo, and Deir el-Zor).
+The photograph captures the tension between the city as a structure of civilization and the chaos and impending destruction of the deportation that will result in imprisonment, torture, and death.
+A significant group of photographs of the genocide in motion comes from the collection of Armin T. Wegner, the German nurse and second lieutenant in Field Marshall Von der Goltz’s retinue, who spent time, against orders, in the Armenian refugee camps at Ras-el-Ain (as well as Rakka, Meskene, Aleppo, and Deir el-Zor).
 From Ras-el-Ain in November 1915, he wrote:

 I have just returned from a round of inspection of the camps: hunger, death, disease, desperation on all sides.
 You would smell the odour of feces and decay.
 From a tent came the laments of a dying woman.
 A mother identifying the dark violet badges on my uniform as those of the Sanitary Crops, came towards me with outstretched hands.